mtlynch/resticpy/docs/index.md

 ### Args

 * `dry_run`: Set to `True` to perform just a dry run of the backup
-* `prune`: A boolean representing whether to automatically run the 'prune' command if snapshots have been removed
 * `group_by`: A string for grouping snapshots
 * `keep_last`: An int representing the last N snapshots to keep
 * `keep_hourly`: An int representing the last N hourly snapshots to keep